PrageethDisanayaka/CaesarCipher-IC_2306/README.md

 ## Project Overview

-This project implements the classic Caesar Cipher encryption and decryption algorithm using a circular queue data structure in C. Developed as a final group project for IC 2306 - Programming II, this application demonstrates fundamental concepts of data structures, character manipulation, and modular arithmetic within the context of classical cryptography.
+This project implements the classic Caesar Cipher encryption and decryption algorithm using a circular queue data structure in C Language. this application demonstrates fundamental concepts of data structures, character manipulation, and modular arithmetic within the context of classical cryptography.

 The program allows users to input a message and a shift key, then choose to either encrypt or decrypt the message.
 It is designed to handle both uppercase and lowercase English alphabetic characters while leaving non-alphabetic characters (like spaces, numbers, and punctuation) unchanged.